SimPlat/Lerpent-Sord/README.md

 setTimeout(back_to_poll(), 4000);
 lerpent_sord();
 </pre>
-5. Initialize the VPN
+5. Initialize the VPN by connecting to a random country
+6. Run the autoclicker and set it up like [this](https://prnt.sc/s3hoth)
+_note: cursor potision may vary depending on your monitor size_
-6. Vote for the bois and submit(or simply refresh the page)
+7. Vote for the bois and submit(or simply refresh the page)
+8. Open the VPN drop down menu by clicking on it and press F4